Curator: Fernando Castro Flórez Theoretician, critic, curator. Lives in Madrid, Spain.

-The work of Fernando Prats in the Arsenale will show the powerful reality of the Chilean geography, with topics such as the earthquake and the eruption of the Chaitén volcano.
+The work of Fernando Prats in the Arsenale shows the powerful reality of the Chilean geography, with topics such as the earthquake and the eruption of the Chaitén volcano.

 The assembly consists of three art pieces: an intervention around the impact of the volcanic eruption in Chaitén (2008); a series of works alluding to the earthquake in south-central Chile (2010); and an installation in neon lettering that reproduces the advert that the Irish explorer Ernest Shackleton may have posted circa 1911, calling for men for his expedition to Antarctica.